stopitmane/marketplace-app-scaffold/README.md

 # Marketplace App (mobile client)

-React Native + TypeScript client for `marketplace-backend`.
-Same MVVM/Clean-ish layering as the finance app (Project #1) - build every new feature by copying the `Listings` or `Cart` slice's shape, not inventing a new one.
+React Native + TypeScript client for `marketplace-backend`. build every new feature by copying the `Listings` or `Cart` slice's shape, not inventing a new one.

 ## Architecture